Galooshi/import-js/README.md

 The daemon will print results to `stdout` in JSON format.
 The response will look the same as what the command-line tool produces.

+On startup, the daemon will print a path to a logfile.
+If you want to find out what's going on behind the scenes, you can inspect this file.
+If you don't have access to the console log of the daemon, you'll find the logfile in `os.tmpdir() + '/importjs.log` (which will resolve to something like `var/folders/1l/_t6tm7195nd53936tsvh2pcr0000gn/T/importjs.log` on a Mac).

 ## Contributing